kammitama5/kammitama5.github.io/_posts/2018-1-22-Monday-January-22nd.md

   such as ```Abstract```, ```Concrete```, and ```Composite```.
   I'm really enjoying it.

+## Other people
+- plotted some interesting stuff like the [Legendre Polynomial](https://en.wikipedia.org/wiki/Legendre_polynomials) or the [Lemniscate function](https://en.wikipedia.org/wiki/Lemniscate_of_Bernoulli).
+I didn't know about Lemniscate before, so taht was really interesting!
+I think I may have made a moving sculpture via welding before that uses some version of the concept, though.

 ## Other
 - I have a list of things to get together for my sailing trip next week
 - I'm going to Sparklecon this weekend!